osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 ### Supporting mapped VOs and users

-Unix accounts must exist for each VO, VO role, VO group, or user you choose to support in the [mapfiles](#configuration-files):
+ Ensure Unix accounts exist for each VO, VO role, VO group, or user you choose to support in the [mapfiles](#configuration-files):

 1. Consult the default VO mappings in `/usr/share/osg/voms-mapfile-default` to determine the mapped Unix account names.
     Each of the mapfiles has the following format: